dvreeze/try-zio/README.rst

 If the mysql-wordpress container is stopped, it can be started again, of course.
 If it is removed, it must be created and started again, yet the database data should still be there.

+Database content can be dumped into a dump file (for later imports) in a mysql session as follows:

+* mysqldump -u root -p wordpress > /shared/wordpress-dump-2.sql

 Next, with the mysql-wordpress Docker container running, start an sbt session in a terminal with the root of this project as current directory.
 Invoke the following task inside the sbt session: